stozn/pokemon/README.md

 NGGYU.6 (12/03/17) :
 - Another huge clean in the original code (database related)
+- Fixing types chart !
+(For example Dragon hitting ONLY * .1 on Rock Pokemon)
 - Preparing stuff for event days (Bonus of experience OR catch rate for the moment) stay tunned for that !
 - Stats for the mega Pokemon of the 1G added !
 You can check how to get them in the future, not available
 - Finally a favicon